enebular/docs/en/Project/index.md

 ### Assets Searching

-You can serch the Assets associated with your account by using the searching box the top of the page.
+You can search the Assets associated with your account by using the search box at the the top of the page.
-The result will be listed on the project management screen.
+The results will be listed on the project management screen.

-It's able to search by the Assets name or Projects name.
+You are able to search by Asset name or Project name.
-In case of using the Project name, it'll be listed the Assets are contained in the Projects.
+Searching by Project name will list all Project's Assets.

 ![search project](../../img/Projects/index-searchAssets.png)